SysKitTeam/docs-point/configuration/custom-views.md

 ---
-description: This article explains how to save and export custom views for reports in Syskit Point.
+description: This article explains how to save and export reports with custom views applied in Syskit Point.
 ---

 # Custom Views